Innomen/RealityRepairTheory/reality_repair_theory_manifesto_1.md

-# Reality Repair Theory
-# A Manifesto Around Hydrogen Repairing Itself
+# Reality Repair Theory: A Manifesto

 ## Introduction: The Unavoidable Truth